 New York City boasts about 14 miles of beaches, mostly on the Atlantic Ocean, and hundreds of public pools, many of which are in Brooklyn.

 But when are they open, and when are they closed?

 Public Outdoor Pools

 Public outdoor pools in Brooklyn (and city-wide) are usually open from the Memorial Day weekend through Labor Day Monday.
 They are open seven days a week from 11 am to 7 pm.
-They do close for a half hour cleaning from 3:30 to 4 pm.
+They do close for an hour cleaning from 3 pm to 4 pm.

 After the outdoor public pools are closed for the season, you can swim indoors in public pools throughout the borough.
 Note that while the outdoor public pools are free some of the indoor pools are part of public athletic centers that may charge a fee.

 All public pools are absolutely closed after Labor Day, whether or not there's a sweltering heat wave in September.

 - When do the public pools open for the summer?
 The NYC Parks Department announces the exact date of the pool opening in the spring on its website.
 Check with the Parks Department if you are interested in swimming lessons, senior swim or other special programs because they don't always start on opening day, but often a few days later.
 Dates vary.

 - When do the public pools close for the season?
 The last day you can use the public pools is Labor Day Monday.